Doctors Test Bacterial Smear After Cesarean Sections To Bolster Babies' Microbiomes

 Hourigan, who's helping lead the study, agrees.
 "Just to be able to reduce one risk factor for obesity, especially when there are such high [C-section rates] in the U.S., would be huge," she says.

-In the study, half the mothers will get swabbed with their mothers' microbes; half will get swabbed with a sterile solution.
-All the mothers will be carefully screened for dangerous infections.
+In the study, half of the babies will get swabbed with their mother's microbes; half will get swabbed with a sterile solution.
+All of the mothers will be carefully screened for dangerous infections.

-All the babies will then be followed for three years to see if they become obese or develop other health problems.
+All of the babies will then be followed for three years to see if they become obese or develop other health problems.
 A similar study is starting at the Icahn School of Medicine at Mount Sinai in New York City.

 Vukadinovich agreed to let an NPR reporter and photographer observe her baby's birth and the swabbing.
 It's the first time journalists have been allowed to watch a baby go through the study.